Matthew Perry

 Matthew Perry in the series 'Second Chance'

-"I was obsessed with her and harbored complex fantasies about her leaving Eddie Van Halen and spending the rest of her days with me," he admitted.
+"I was obsessed with her and had these elaborate fantasies about her leaving Eddie Van Halen and spending the rest of her days with me," he admitted.

-A year later, the actor made his debut in a feature film - a dramatic melodrama about youth life "A Night in the Life of Jimmy Reardon" with River Phoenix in the lead role.
-But the long-awaited breakthrough didn't happen: after the film, Perry was again offered only minor roles in series.
-Nevertheless, viewers began to recognize the actor on screen, appreciating his comedic talent.
+A year later, the actor made his feature film debut in the coming-of-age drama "A Night in the Life of Jimmy Reardon" starring River Phoenix.
+But his big break didn't come: after the film, Perry was again offered only minor TV roles.
+Still, audiences began recognizing the actor on screen and appreciating his comedic talent.

 Matthew Perry in the movie 'A Night in the Life of Jimmy Reardon'